Kai in the Holidays - December Food Drive Part III

 3

-Catalytic Thinking - Designing Governance Structures for the Future
+FREE EVENT: Catalytic Thinking - Designing Governance Structures for the Future

 Across Aotearoa, community organisations are facing the same governance challenges — heavy compliance loads, limited capacity, and boards stretched thin.
 What if we could do governance differently?
 What if leadership could be shared, collaborative, and grounded in relationships rather than structures?